link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

 # Introduction

   Tennis is a time-honored game that can be dated back to the 11th century, played by all ages all around the world.
-When you think of tennis you think of the intense competition, the player’s personalities, and the feeling in the of your favorite team winning.
+When you think of tennis you think of the intense competition, the player’s personalities, and the feeling of your favorite team winning.
 What is not talked about however is the cleanup process, after an intense match there is a lot of preparation that goes into getting the next match ready.
 When consulting the customer, they explained that their current tennis ball collecting method was outdated and broken.
 The main objective of this Capstone Design is to make improvements to the current Tennis Ball Collector by adding remote control capability and an accurate ball counter to help make the cleanup process more effective.

 # Restating the Fully Formulated Problem

-  The fully formulated problem is the overall objective and scope complete with the set of shall statements.
-This was part of the project proposal.
-However, it may be that the scope has changed.
-So, state the fully formulated problem in the introduction of the conceptual design and planning document.
-For each of the constraints, explain the origin of the constraint (customer specification, standards, ethical concern, broader implication concern, etc.).

 The updated machine of our project: